 iPhone 11/11 Pro/11 Pro Max

 While the iPhone 11 series are quality phones, and should be operating just fine, they’re not 5G capable.
 They are also missing the LiDAR scanner found in the 12 pro and 12 pro max which allows for the ultimate AR gaming or AR shopping experience.
 (With it, it’s much easier to see how that Ikea chair will look in the corner).
-Finally, the iPhone 12 pro has a 120Hz refresh rate compared to the iPhone 11 series 60Hz refresh rate.
-This means that the iPhone 12 will have smoother transitions and provide a better experience for gamers.

 Our recommendation: Upgrade to the iPhone 12 series if you're a power user.
 If not, you can still get a lot of use out of the 11.